Dionysus: Anthesteria

 The Anthesteria (Ἀνθεστήρια) was an Athenian festival that celebrated the beginning of spring.
 It spanned three days: Pithoigia (Πιθοίγια, "Jar-Opening"), Choes (Χοαί, "The Pouring") and Chythroi (Χύτροι "The Pots").
 It was said the dead arose from the underworld during the span of the festival.
 Along with the souls of the dead, the Keres also wandered through the city and had to be banished when the festival ended.
-On the first day, Wine vats were opened.
+On the first day, wine vats were opened.
 The wine was opened and mixed in honour of the god.
 The rooms and the drinking vessels were adorned with flowers along with children over three years of age.

 On the second day, a solemn ritual for Dionysus occurred along with drinking.
 People dressed up, sometimes as members of Dionysus's entourage, and visited others.
 Choes was also the occasion of a solemn and secret ceremony in one of the sanctuaries of Dionysus in the Lenaeum, which was closed for the rest of the year.
 The basilissa (or basilinna), wife of the basileus, underwent a symbolic ceremonial marriage to the god, possibly representing a Hieros gamos.
 The basilissa was assisted by fourteen Athenian matrons (called Gerarai) who were chosen by the basileus and sworn to secrecy.

 The last day was dedicated to the dead.
 Offerings were also offered to Hermes, due to his connection to the underworld.
 It was considered a day of merrymaking.
-Some poured Libations on the tombs of deceased relatives.
+Some poured libations on the tombs of deceased relatives.
 Chythroi ended with a ritual cry intended to order the souls of the dead to return to the underworld.
 Keres were also banished from the festival on the last day.

-To protect themselves from evil, people chewed leaves of whitethorn and smeared their doors with tar to protect themselves.
-The festival also allowed servants and slaves to participate in the festivities.
+To protect themselves from evil, people chewed leaves of whitethorn and smeared their doors with tar.
+Servants and slaves were also allowed to participate in the festivities.